lextoumbourou/notes/notes/permanent/sigmoid-function.md

 - Sigmoid
 ---

-The Sigmoid function squeezes numbers into a probability-like range between 0 and 1.[^1] Used in [Binary Classification](Binary%20Classification) model architectures to compute loss on discrete labels, that is, labels that are either 1 or 0 (hotdog or not hotdog).
+The Sigmoid function, also known as the [Logistic Function](../../../permanent/logistic-function.md), squeezes numbers into a probability-like range between 0 and 1.[^1] Used in [Binary Classification](Binary%20Classification) model architectures to compute loss on discrete labels, that is, labels that are either 1 or 0 (hotdog or not hotdog).
 The equation is:

 $$S(x) = \frac{1}{1 + e^{-x}}$$